-If you are single or live in a small space, it's probably hard to justify purchasing and storing a package of 30 rolls of toilet paper, even if it is only $19.50.
-But listen: That stuff is even more expensive in regular grocery or big box stores.
-Head to Costco with a friend to split up bulk packages of essentials and the costs — it's absolutely worth the savings.
+If you're single or live in a small space, it's probably hard to justify purchasing and storing a package of 30 rolls of toilet paper — even if it is only $19.50.
+But listen: That stuff can be more expensive at regular grocery or big-box stores.

 Costco's pricing codes indicate whether an item is specially priced, discounted or will not be restocked.
-Here is a general breakdown of the codes, according to HubPages:
+Here is a general breakdown of the codes, according to ToughNickel.com:

 - Prices that end in $0.97 have been marked down from their original prices, which usually always end in $0.99.

 - Other odd pricing, like $0.49, $0.79 or $0.89, typically means the product is regular-priced merchandise.

 - An asterisk (*) in the upper-right corner of the pricing sign means the item won’t be restocked.
 So if it's a favorite, you should stock up.

 - Prices ending in $0.88 or 0.00 could mean the store's manager marked on returned merchandise that is still in good condition.

 You can find a number of Costco coupons and discounts for various items in Costco's coupon book.
 Just remember that you must present the paper coupon to the cashier to redeem the offer or deal.

 4. One-Click Ordering

 Amazon actually owns the patent for 1-Click ordering, which has generated billions in revenue for the retail giant.
 Once customers' credit card payment and shipping information are stored on servers, they can simply click once to place orders without going through the checkout process.